Let’s begin by addressing the elephant in the room—what does culture mapping for organizational change entail?

 Several culture mapping frameworks are available for use today.
 However, they are flawed because they generate a figure, a label, or a recommended method that assumes that people will react to new guidelines systematically as parts do in a mechanical system.
 As such, these frameworks or models for culture mapping can be highly costly, emotionally taxing, and incredibly time-consuming.

-Fortunately, an alternative is available in the form of the Designed Open Change (DOC) model.
+Fortunately, an alternative is available in the form of our culture mapping model.
 Not only is this model for organizational culture mapping extraordinarily engaging and easy to use, but it can also provide valuable insights into your existing culture cost-effectively.

-The Instant Benefits of Using the DOC Model to Perform Culture Mapping for Organizational Culture Change
+The Instant Benefits of Culture Mapping for Organizational Culture Change

-Enabling a results-based culture that focuses on performance and productivity to increase customer acquisition, revenue, and talent acquisition is the long-term benefit of using the DOC model for culture mapping or culture assessment.
+Enabling a results-based culture that focuses on performance and productivity to increase customer acquisition, revenue, and talent acquisition is the long-term benefit of culture mapping or culture assessment.
 However, you can get some instant benefits by using the DOC Model to perform culture mapping for organizational culture change.
 The following are some of them to create a company that is truly loved by its employees and customers alike.

 1. Set Expectations